Public Administration

 PA 6304.
 Public Policy Analysis.
 3 Semester Hours.

-Seminars examine the core component of policy making-the examination, comparison and choice of policy alternatives.
-The values, assumptions, and tools associated with welfare economics, as well as alternative approaches to analysis.
-Key issues such as information capacity, public input, rhetorical tools of argument and ethical obligations of the policy analyst may also be covered.
-Policy analysis is systematic thinking about public issues or decisions leading to effective, efficient and equitable responses that can be broadly communicated.
+This course examines the core component of policy making - the examination, comparison, and choice of policy alternatives.
+This may include the values, assumptions, and tools associated with welfare economics, as well as alternative approaches to analysis.
+Policy analysis is systematic thinking about public issues or decisions leading to effective, efficient, and equitable responses and includes consideration of Catholic Social Teaching that can be broadly communicated.

 PA 6306.
 Urban Planning.
 3 Semester Hours.